Minimal Decision Dynamics and Contextual Probability: A Quantum Tug-of-War Model: Relation to Quantum Cognition

 \subsection{Concluding perspective}

 In summary, the QTOW framework offers a new perspective on quantum cognition.
-It shows that quantum probability need not be introduced as a modeling hypothesis, but can instead emerge as a necessary consequence of physically grounded decision dynamics.
+It shows that quantum probability need not be treated as an arbitrary modeling hypothesis, but can instead serve as a compact representation of physically grounded decision dynamics under minimal-state constraints.

-By grounding contextuality in conservation-based updates and incompatible measurements, this work provides a generative foundation for quantum cognition and clarifies the conditions under which quantum models are not merely useful, but unavoidable.
+By grounding contextuality in conservation-based updates and incompatible measurements, this work provides a generative perspective on quantum cognition and clarifies the conditions under which quantum-like models become memory-efficient alternatives to expanded classical descriptions.

 It is important to note that contextuality disappears if any one of the following structural elements is removed: (i) conservation-preserving internal updates, (ii) measurement-induced disturbance in decision making, or (iii) an internal memory degree of freedom distinct from the decision subspace.